matthew1232/stockx-api/README.md

 Easy access to StockX's unofficial API through object oriented promises.
 If you have any issues, you can contact me through discord at `matthew#5706`.
 Feel free to use this however you want, as it is under the MIT license.
 I would love to see what projects you guys can come up with using this.
 If you'd like to contribute to this library, fork the repo, make your changes, and submit a pull request.

+As of 1.0.7, I have changed the `searchProducts`, `newSearchProducts`, and `fetchProductDetails` methods to http2 using [got](https://github.com/sindresorhus/got) due to PerimeterX changes.
+Please report any issues you have have with PerimeterX (403 errors).
+Because of this, **proxy support is currently down for these three methods**, as the http2 proxying in [got](https://github.com/sindresorhus/got) [seems to be bugged](https://github.com/sindresorhus/got/issues/1356).
+If you need to use a proxy for these three methods, please use a previous version (1.0.6 and under).

 ## Installation
 ```
 npm install stockx-api